Governance, risk, and compliance: History

-The early 2000's marked the beginning of GRC as a cohesive framework.
-Organizations began to recognize the interconnectedness of governance, risk management, and compliance.
-This realizations led to the development of software that allows for more efficient management of these functions.
-For example, in 2002, Symbiant, a UK software development company created the first GRC software that let teams work together online, combing risk registers, evaluations and audit tracking all in one system.
+As companies began efforts to comply with these regulations, the interconnectedness of governance, risk management, and compliance became clear.
+This created a market for training and software to bring these function together; for example, in 2002, Symbiant, a UK software development company, created the first GRC software that let teams work together online, combining risk registers, evaluations and audit tracking all in one system.
+The term "Governance, risk, and compliance" or "GRC" was published by Scott Mitchell, founder of the Open Compliance and Ethics Group (OCEG), in an academic paper in 2007.